BostonGlobe/news-apps-docs/unfold/guidelines/README.md

 ```

 ## Graphic
-Get the public url of a published iframe grahpic and create the graphic object.
+Get the public url of a published iframe graphic and create the graphic object.

 Example:
 ```